Powerful plyometric fitness moves

 Are you bored with your current workout?
 Have you hit the dreaded fitness plateau?
 Give your fitness a jumpstart with plyometrics, the training technique used by athletes to increase muscle power and strength with jumps, bounds and other explosive movements.
 Plyometrics, also called jump training, will not only add intrigue to your current exercise ennui, they will help you boost your fitness level, burn calories and get results.
 Here are three plyometric moves, courtesy of the American Council on Exercise (ACE) to get you pumped.

-Lateral Cone Jumps
+Forward Cone Jumps

 Starting position: Place a series of cones 18 to 24 inches apart in a straight line on a non-slip surface.
-Stand 3 to 6 inches to your left of the first cone with your feet hip-width apart or closer, arms by your sides.
+Stand 6 inches behind the first cone with your feet hip-width apart or closer, arms by your sides.
 Pull your shoulders down and back without arching your low back, and brace your abdominal muscles to stiffen your spine.

 Downward phase: First shift your hips backwards then slowly move downwards to create a hinge-like movement at your knees.
 Continue to lower yourself until you feel your heels about to lift off the floor.
 Try to maintain a flat back by bending forward at the hips.
 Keep your head facing forward or to the floor, and position your arms where comfortable or where they offer the most balance support.

 Jumping motion: With ONLY a very brief pause at the bottom of your downward phase, explode forward and upwards over the top of the first cone, pushing and extending your ankles, knees and hips simultaneously.
 As you jump into the air, try to keep your feet level with each other and parallel with the floor.